Maryland’s High School NIL, Learfield & Dunkin’, and What’s NOT Wrong With the Transfer Portal

 maryland takes a noteworthy stand in its high school nil policy

-Maryland, Tennessee, Pennsylvania, High School NIL
+Maryland, Tennessee, Pennsylvania NIL Logo

 Pennsylvania, Tennessee, and Maryland became the latest states to allow high school athletes to earn compensation through NIL.
 The Pennsylvania Interscholastic Athletic Association decision had been foreshadowed for several months.
 The Tennessee Secondary School Athletic Association’s approval was a bit more surprising; Louisiana is the only other state in the deep South to have approved high school NIL thus far.